lipido/mvcblog-front/README.md

   `PostsModel` and `UserModel`.
 - Components, which are JavaScript objects in charge of rendering different parts of the application.
-- Templates in [Handlebars](http://handlebarsjs.com/) language containing the HTML fragments separated from JavaScript.
+- Renderers in [Handlebars](http://handlebarsjs.com/) language containing the HTML fragments separated from JavaScript.

 In addition, this application includes a library for Internationalization (I18n)